sheerun/vimrc/README.md

   See http://stevelosh.com/blog/2010/09/coming-home-to-vim
 * Make macros faster by deferring window redrawing
 * Set window title by default
-* Yank/paste to the OS clipboard with ,y and ,p
 * Exit insert mode by presing jj or kk
 * Always focus on splited window